erwinfr/request_spoof/README.md

   - sitemapped will try to retrieve the sitemap.xml file and store all links in the output file

   example python loggen_create_urls.py https://www.nasa.gov/ nasa wordpress will lookup the wp-sitemap.xml and walk through links in that sitemap.
-    - Currently this seems only to work with some Wordpress sites that use another sitemap file than wp-sitemap.xml.
-Just test and see if it works
+    - Currently this seems not to work with some Wordpress sites that use another sitemap file than wp-sitemap.xml.
+Just test and see if it works.
+If not, you can try the basic flag
     - large CMS sytems seems also limited
+    - Sometimes "false" or outside links are in the output so check the file for correctnes